irods/python-irodsclient/README.md

 Disabling AVU reloads from the iRODS server
 -------------------------------------------

-With the default setting of reload = True, an iRODSMetaCollection will proactively read all current AVUs back from the iRODS server after any metadata write done by the client.
-This helps methods such as items() to return an up-to-date result.
-Changing that default can, however, greatly increase code efficiency if for example a lot of AVUs must be added or deleted at once without reading any back again.
+With the default setting of `reload = True`, an `iRODSMetaCollection` will proactively read all current AVUs back from the iRODS server after any metadata write done by the client.
+This helps methods such as `items()` to return an up-to-date result.
+Setting `reload = False` can, however, greatly increase code efficiency if for example a lot of AVUs must be added or deleted at once without reading any back again.